mehedi-dt/devops_docker/README.md

 ## Multi-App Infrastructure Repository

 This repository is a collection of containerized applications and their configurations.
-Each application is self-contained in its own directory and follows a modular and scalable structure.
+Each application is self-contained in its own directory.

 ## Applications